-The grievance process is the mental health plan's process for reviewing your grievance or complaint about your services or the mental health plan.
-A grievance can be made anytime orally or in writing, and making a grievance will not cause you to lose your rights or services.
-If you file a grievance, your provider will not get in trouble.
+The grievance process will:

-You can authorize another person, advocate, or your provider to act on your behalf.
-If you authorize another person to act on your behalf, the mental health plan might ask you to sign a form authorizing the mental health plan to release information to that person.

-Any person who works for the mental health plan that decides the grievance must be qualified to make the decisions and not involved in any previous levels of review or decision-making.
+- Involve simple, and easily understood procedures that allow you to present your grievance orally or in writing. - Not count against you or your provider in any way. - Allow you to authorize another person to act on your behalf, including a provider or advocate.
+If you authorize another person to act on your behalf, the mental health plan might ask you to sign a form authorizing the mental health plan to release information to that person. - Ensure that the individuals making the decisions are qualified to do so and not involved in any previous levels of review or decisionmaking. - Identify the roles and responsibilities of you, your mental health plan and your provider. - Provide resolution for the grievance in the required timeframes.